 While they are plastic, which is a disadvantage compared to easy to transfer glass containers, they are still microwave and dishwasher safe, and BPA free, so this is still a great budget purchase if you don’t want to splurge on the glass material.

 Even more containers!

-For the parents out there, please see our discussion on the best ice cube trays for freezing baby food for information about storing your child’s prepared meals.
 To learn about using vacuum-sealed bags, check out the article on the best vacuum sealers for fish and game.

 What about tea bags?
 Here are my top solutions for storing your tea bags.